Gabri432/PizzeriaJava/README.md

 ## Future ideas/features
 - the pizzeria may run out of certain toppings;
+- customers may prefer some toppings over others;
+- customers may also get beverages;
+- pizzas may require different preparation times;
-- the pizzeria may apply various discounts.
+- the pizzeria may be able to prepare few pizzas concurrently;

 ## NOTES
 - This project is under the MIT license;
 - This project is intended for learning/educational porpuses, specifically, in regards of the Java Programming Language and various Programming Patterns and Design.
 As so, it does not claim to be the most correct or efficient solution;
-- This project was developped using Java 17.0.11.
+- This project was developed using Java 17.0.11 and Gradle 8.11;